NativeScript/mlkit/packages/mlkit-core/README.md

 1. Registering and adding [MLKitView](#mlkitview-class) to your markup.

-2. Set the `detectionType` and listen to the `detection` event
+2. Setting the `detectionType` and listening to the `detection` event

 To use all the vision APIs at once, set the `detectionType` property to `'all'` and identify them in the `detection` event's handler.
-To access a specific API, Barcode scanning for example, set the `detectionType` property to the API name (`'barcode'` for Barcode scanning), AND import that API's NativeScript plugin.
+To access a specific API, Barcode scanning for example, set the `detectionType` property to the API name (`'barcode'` for Barcode scanning), AND import that API's NativeScript plugin(`@nativescript/mlkit-barcode-scanning`).

 3. Check if ML Kit is supported
-To verify if ML Kit is supported on the device, call the `isAvailable()` method on [MLKitView class](#mlkitview-class).
+To verify if ML Kit is supported on the device, call the static `isAvailable()` method on [MLKitView class](#mlkitview-class).

 ```ts
 if(MLKitView.isAvailable()){